RomainClaret/lfs-7.8/README.md

 ## License

 Based on Automated LFS 7.8 by [Romain Claret](http://romainclaret.com) is licensed under MIT License.
-Forked and updated by [Pierres-Yves Paranthoën] same licensing conditions.
+Forked and updated by [Pierre-Yves Paranthoën](https://github.com/pyp22) same licensing conditions.

 ## Instructions
 Detailed instructions can be found in French in the miscellaneous folder: Instructions_FR.pdf.